brewAyW/brew/README.md

 [![GitHub release](https://img.shields.io/github/release/Homebrew/brew.svg)](https://github.com/Homebrew/brew/releases)

-Features, usage and installation instructions are [summarised on the homepage](https://brew.sh).
+Features and usage are [summarised on the homepage](https://brew.sh).
 Terminology (e.g. the difference between a Cellar, Tap, Cask and so forth) is [explained here](https://docs.brew.sh/Formula-Cookbook#homebrew-terminology).

+## brewAnywhere's new features
+We've done most things on changing the codes.
+But some are affected on brew's configuration file.
+We are writing about this and it will come soon

 ## What Packages Are Available?